MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

   that users install openbabel (``conda install -c conda-forge openbabel``) to have this capability and follow many of our tutorials and examples.

-To add forcefield parameters to our ``methane``, we load the OPLS-AA forcefield from foyer.
+To add forcefield parameters to ``methane``, we first load the OPLS-AA forcefield from foyer.
 The OPLS-AA forcefield is distributed with foyer.
-Note that not all atomtypes are currently defined.
+Be aware that not all atomtypes are currently defined.

 .. code-block:: python